gfjaru/stuffy/README.md

 # stuffy

-Stuff from dotfiles and some sketch.
+Stuff from dotfiles and some snippets.